stephendickens1/ruby-foundations/chapter1/03_beyond_concatenation.md

 But we can do much, _much_, more than that!

-In this chapter, we'll go beyond concatenation and you'll learn the building blocks that will be used in your first real program - a password validator.
+In this section, we'll go beyond concatenation and you'll learn the building blocks that will be used in your first real program - a password validator.

 ## Learning Objectives

-In this chapter, you will learn about:
+In this section, you will learn:

-- Methods
+- What _methods_ are and why they are useful
-- `String` methods
+- That methods are _called on_ things
-- The Ruby Docs
+- That the official Ruby Docs catalogues all the String methods
+- That methods can be chained together

 ## Part One: Methods